Do you feel – sophisticated, elegant, suave – when you speak French, or perhaps – curious, outgoing, and free – when you speak English?

 Do you see yourself through the cultural values of the language you are speaking?
 How do you feel when speaking different languages?

-About the Verbalists Education & Language Network
+Connect with the Verbalists Education & Language Network